gramps-project/gramps/data/man/en.rst

 Gramps is a Free/OpenSource genealogy program.
 It is written in Python, using the GTK+/GNOME interface.
-Gramps should seem familiar to anyone who has used other genealogy programs before such as Family Tree Maker (TM), Personal Ancestral Files (TM), or the GNU Geneweb.
+Gramps should seem familiar to anyone who has used other genealogy programs before such as Family Tree Maker™, Personal Ancestral Files™, or the GNU Geneweb.
 It supports importing of the ever popular GEDCOM format which is used world wide by almost all other genealogy software.